Groumy/Groumy.github.io/_drafts/tbh-.md

 So when you _add a number_ to a roll, basicaly what you are doing is reducing the range of die face that result in a success.
 And thus reducing your chances of success.

+Let's take an example :

+> A mediocre Wizard

 # The Blackjack rule
 When a rule in The Black Hack ask you to _add a number_ to an attribute test, you simply have to roll _higher_ than the given number _and_ under your attribute.